In This Article

 Frequently Asked Questions

 APIs automate data retrieval and validation between mortgage systems, eliminating manual entry and reducing errors.
 One major US lender reduced processing times by 90 percent after implementing API-driven automation.
 APIs also enable real-time credit pulls, document verification, and compliance checks that previously required batch processing.
+ABT runs MortgageExchange as the API spine between the LOS, core banking, pricing engines, and third-party data sources for 750+ financial institutions.

 Even a one-second delay in page load can reduce conversions by 7 percent.
 Borrower satisfaction drops roughly 15 percentage points when lenders take more than ten days to provide a decision.
 Digital-focused lenders with low-latency systems demonstrate cycle times 30 percent faster and costs 25 percent lower than the industry average.
+Latency at the platform layer is one of the reasons ABT hosts the Azure environment for its mortgage customers rather than letting them run borrower-facing workloads on unmanaged infrastructure.